 Changes in functional group composition further reflects this disturbance-driven shift in assembly processes.
 With increasing fire severity, graminoid dominance declined sharply, while the relative cover of forbs, shrubs, and trees increased (Figure 2a).
 Unburned plots were dominated by perennial grasses, but relative graminoid cover declined by more than 50% from low to high severity.
 This shift suggests a breakdown in the persistence of the historical native grass dominated understory, a pattern that may be symptomatic of reduced resilience in the face of high-severity fire (Coop et al., 2020).
 The observed increase in forb cover was largely driven by exotic species, further reinforcing the idea that high-severity fire creates open niches that favor fast-growing, generalist species over more conservative perennials (Funk et al., 2008).
 This trend aligns with models predicting increased ruderality under intensified fire regimes, particularly when coupled with propagule pressure from non-native species (Coop, 2023).
 This trend is consistent with observations that abnormally severe fires can favor woody species and trigger conversion to shrublands, ultimately contributing to an altered fire regime (Wang and Kemball, 2005; Guiterman et al., 2022).

 The invasion dynamics observed in this study may also be shaped by the social-ecological context of the site.
 Located within the wildland-urban interface of Flagstaff, Arizona, and subjected to high year-round recreational use, this area is exposed to elevated levels of anthropogenic propagule pressures.
 Human activity has long been recognized as a vector for exotic plant introductions (Kovarik and Von Der Lippe, 2008), and high-severity fire may compound this effect by creating highly disturbed, low competition environments conducive to colonization by exotic species (McGlone and Egan, 2009).
 The proximity of our study site to urban infrastructure– including roads, trails, and residential developments– has likely influenced the local species pool available for post-fire assembly of understory communities (Fowler et al., 2008).
 Together, these interacting filters of disturbance severity, propagule pressure, and trait-environment mismatch are shaping novel plant communities with altered composition, structure, and potentially function, with implications for both ecosystem resilience and fire regime feedback (Keeley et al., 2011; Guiterman et al., 2022).

+4.1 Future Directions: Implications for Restoration and Management

 As dry conifer forests of the American West undergo rapid and novel changes, ecosystem management must expand beyond the traditional restoration based on fixed historical reference conditions.
 In this era of unprecedented global change, considering multiple potential compositional pathways is essential to building future resilience in restored ecosystems (Higgs et al. 2014).
 The RAD framework (Resist – Accept – Direct) offers a useful lens for evaluating management responses (Lynch et al. 2021).
 A resist strategy may involve proactive forest management and silviculture treatments (thinning, prescribed burning) to reduce fire severity and maintain historical vegetation types.
 Following a high severity fire, this strategy may include rigorous efforts to reseed and replant native species with traits characteristic of low-severity reference communities, such as perennial graminoids.
 A direct strategy would guide succession towards an alternative, but stable and desirable, state such as a native-dominated oak shrubland more resilient to fire or climate stress.
 In contrast, an accept strategy—evident at this site by default—allows post-fire succession to proceed without intervention.
-This had led to dominance by ruderal and often exotic species, initating an alternate and potentially undesirable trajectory characterized by high SLA and poor resprouting ability.
+This had led to dominance by ruderal and often exotic species, initiating an alternate and potentially undesirable trajectory characterized by high SLA and poor resprouting ability.
 Over time, this may result in a vegetation type conversion from dry ponderosa pine forest to a non-forested vegetation type (Barton, 2002; Haffey et al., 2018).